simplysabir/sharrd/README.md

 ### First-time Setup

-The first time you run Sharrd, it will guide you through setting up your configuration:
+The first time you run Shard, it will guide you through setting up your configuration:

 ```bash
 sharrd list